ethyca/fides/docs/fides/docs/tutorial/policy.md

-# Writing a privacy policy (as code)
+# Write Privacy Policy (as code)

-In this section, we'll review what the Policy resource is, how to create it and what it's used for.
+_In this section, we'll review what the Policy resource is, how to create it and what it's used for._

 More than likely, there is someone in your organization that is responsible for creating privacy policies for protecting the company from a legal standpoint. *The purpose of this privacy policy is to state what types of data are allowed for certain purposes of use.*